Fast and Simple Sorting Using Partial Information: Related Work

 In this revision of our paper~\cite{haeupler-et-al2024}, we have simplified our efficiency analysis by basing it on Lemma 3 of~\cite{vanderhoog2024}.
 We have included a simple, self-contained proof of a version of their lemma that suffices for us.

 In \cref{S:topological-heapsort-lookahead}, we improve our basic algorithm so that it has not only the best possible time complexity, but also the best possible query complexity.
 There are two very similar ways of doing this.
-One of them, \emph{handling a longest path separately}, we used in the original version of our paper~\cite{haeupler-et-al2024}, version 1, April 6, 2024; \citet{vanderhoog2024} independently used this idea.
+One of them, \emph{handling a longest path separately}, we used in the original version of our paper~\cite{haeupler-et-al2024}, version 1, April 6, 2024.
+This idea dates back to \citet{cardinal-supi-2010}; \citet{vanderhoog2024} independently used a similar approach.
 The other one, \emph{handling bottlenecks separately}, we used in our paper~\cite{haeupler-et-al2024}, version 2, July 22, 2024.
 These two ideas are interchangeable in the sense that they can be used both in our algorithm and in the algorithm of~\citet{vanderhoog2024}.
 In this version of our paper we use the bottlenecks idea.

 \paragraph{Heaps with a working-set bound} \citet{elmasry-strong-working-set} devised a heap with a bound better than the intermediate working-set bound: The time for a delete-min of $x$ is $\OO(1+\log s(x))$, where $s(x)$ is the number of items in the working set of $x$ that are still in the heap just before $x$ is deleted. \ifheapspublished One can obtain the same bound in a more straightforward way using a finger search tree~\cite{Haeupler2024}. \fi \citet{dijkstra-universal-optimality} developed a heap that has the intermediate working-set bound and also supports decrease-key operations in $\OO(1)$ amortized time.
 Both these data structures support find-min in $\OO(1)$ worst-case time and no comparisons.
+Neither is known to have the strict working-set bound.

 See~\citet{kozma_saranurak,munro2019dynamic,risaSurveyPic,bernhardsSurvey} for other beyond-worst-case time bounds for heaps.

 \paragraph{Related sorting and ordering problems} Our approach is strongly influenced by a recent result~\cite{dijkstra-universal-optimality} on the distance-ordering problem.
 The input to this problem is a directed graph with non-negative arc weights and a source vertex.
 The problem is to sort the vertices of the input graph by their distance from the source.
 This problem can be solved in $\OO(m + n\log n)$ time and comparisons by running Dijkstra's algorithm using a Fibonacci heap~\cite{fredmanfibonacci1987}.
 These bounds are best possible in the worst case.
 The authors of \cite{dijkstra-universal-optimality} improve this worst-case result by giving a so-called universally optimal algorithm: They show that if Dijkstra's algorithm is implemented using a heap with the working-set bound that also supports decrease-key operations in $\OO(1)$ amortized time, then for any fixed graph $G$ with a given source vertex, the algorithm takes the minimum time needed (to within a constant factor) to solve the problem on $G$ with a worst-case choice of arc weights.
 Moreover, an extension of Dijkstra's algorithm minimizes not only the time but also the number of comparisons to within a constant factor.